“IF I HAD 60 MINUTES TO SOLVE A PROBLEM, I WOULD SPEND 55 MINUTES DEFINING IT AND 5 MINUTES SOLVING IT “-ALBERT EINSTIEN

 If TDS (Total Dissolved Solids) levels of water are more than permissible limits of 500 ppm and Hardness is over 200 ppm, then a Reverse Osmosis (RO) solution is needed.
 However, if the TDS is low and the source is surface water, a UV (Ultra Violet) water purification system is more than sufficient besides being more economical.

-Based on the application and required water quality, you can choose from RO / UV or opt for a combination of UV- RO along with pre-filtration.
+Based on the application and required water quality, you can choose from RO or UV or opt for a combination of UV+RO along with pre-filtration.
 For water that is hard, you can opt for Softeners / Dual Media Filters, or Sand Carbon Filters (SCF).
 The most important factor here is to know which the best combination for your application is.

-If the solution provider has done enough installations for a similar application, it is likely that they will know what the challenges are and solutions for those challenges.
+If the solution provider has done enough installations for similar application for water and air disinfection system, it is likely that they will know what the challenges are.
 Hence, the experience of the manufacturer or solution provider is critical.

 Choosing a solution provider with limited experience and infrastructure can result in cost escalations, delays, service issues in the future.